akafounis/dl-ss/index.md

-# Semantic Segmentation (MSRC-v2 Segmentation Dataset)

 The goal of this project is to build a deep learning model that is able to correctly classify each pixel of the image.
-The MSRC-v2 Dataset contains 591 Images and 23 different objects (classes).
+The **MSRC-v2 Dataset** was used for training and testing the model.
+It contains 591 Images and 23 different objects (classes).
 The Model consists of two parts:

 1. Encoder